HydraMeshnet/developer-portal/sdk/tutorial_create_vault.md

 #### Step 2.
 Create a Secure Vault

 The SDK provides you multiple tools to protect your wallet:

 - an optional **BIP 39** password.
-It's for [plausible deniability](https://en.wikipedia.org/wiki/Plausible_deniability).
+It's for [plausible deniability](https://en.wikipedia.org/wiki/Plausible_deniability) and is sometimes called the 25th word of the mnemonic phrase.
 It's very similar to adding a <a href="https://en.wikipedia.org/wiki/Salt_(cryptography)" target="_blank">salt</a> to passwords.
-- an encrypt password for encrypting your seed.
+- an unlock password for encrypting your seed.
 It's useful if you wish to persist the vault's state as the seed in the state will be encrypted.
 Hence, to access the seed in various cases it will require you to provide this password as a so called *Unlock Password*.
 It uses [XChaCha20Poly1305](https://tools.ietf.org/html/draft-arciszewski-xchacha-03) and it derivates the key from the password with [Argon2i](https://en.wikipedia.org/wiki/Argon2).
-- state management.
+- public state management for providing tools for convenient integrations without the need to unlock the vault for some operations.

 Below you can observe how you create a secured vault.